Jackson Demonstration State Forest

 Jackson Demonstration State Forest is a public forest in Mendocino County, California managed by the California Department of Forestry and Fire Protection.
 It is the largest demonstration forest operated by the State of California.
 The forest land is located along California State Highway 20 between Willits and the coastal city of Fort Bragg.
 It is named after Jacob Green Jackson, founder of Caspar Lumber Company, which formerly owned the land.
 The forest holds sacred value as an ancestral home and ceremonial site for the Coyote Valley Band of Pomo Indians.

-The 48652 acre that make up the forest were purchased in 1947 and the demonstration forest was created in 1949.
+The 197 km2 that make up the forest were purchased in 1947 and the demonstration forest was created in 1949.
 Coast redwood is the most common type of tree in the forest, but there is also Douglas fir, grand fir, hemlock, bishop pine, tanoak, alder, madrone and bay myrtle.
 The elevation of the land varies from 80 to 2200 ft.
 Precipitation near the coast averages 39 in per year, but the average is 70 in per year inland.
 The temperature reaches a low of 25 °F and a high of 100 °F.

 Logging of the area began in 1862, and intense industrial logging has taken place for many decades.
 There have been several generations of harvests and replantings.
 The Caspar 500 timber harvest plan sparked opposition around 2020 as it included some very large redwood trees in a 533 acre near the coastal community of Caspar.
 The area, heavily used for hiking and mountain biking, is closer to residential areas and public access roads than more remote areas that have been logged in the past.